shaunzlim0123/Birth-Weight-Analysis/README.md

 # Predictive Modeling of Birth Weight

 Welcome to the **Predictive Modeling of Birth Weight** repository!
-This project is an in-depth analysis of the factors affecting infant birth weight, developed as a comprehensive portfolio piece to demonstrate proficiency in statistical modeling, data transformation, and evaluation of predictive models.
+This project is an in-depth analysis of the factors affecting infant birth weight to demonstrate proficiency in statistical modeling, data transformation, and evaluation of predictive models.

 ## Table of Contents